Franz Max Albert Kramer (1878–1967)

 In 1980, the American Psychiatric Association first used the label attention deficit disorder, or ADD, with or without hyperactivity, in the DSM-III, to describe this condition.
 In a 1987 revision, experts collapsed those diagnoses into Attention Deficit/Hyperactivity Disorder, or ADHD.
 The American Psychiatric Association, or APA, publishes the DSM to provide a standardized classification of mental disorders.
 Similar to children with Kramer-Pollnow syndrome, children with ADHD experience incessant motor activity when awake and not sleeping.
 Kramer-Pollnow syndrome as a form of hyperkinetic syndrome in the twentieth century influenced the way researchers approached ADHD as a hyperactive disorder later.

-During the 1930s, soon after Kramer and Pollnow completed “On a Hyperkinetic Disease of Infancy,” the Nazis, followers of an anti-semitic social and political movement, began to acquire political support in Germany, and Kramer’s medical career came to an abrupt halt.
+During the 1930s, soon after Kramer and Pollnow completed “On a Hyperkinetic Disease of Infancy,” the Nazis, followers of an anti-semitic social and political movement, rose to power in Germany, and Kramer’s medical career came to an abrupt halt.
 Throughout the 1930s, the German government instituted increasing restrictions on Jewish people’s rights, including their ability to practice medicine.
-Kramer repeatedly sought to emigrate from Germany, but, according to biographer Kathleen Housley, psychiatrists and neurologists had more difficulty finding positions elsewhere, compared to other scientists in other disciplines, such as physics or chemistry.
+Kramer was Jewish and repeatedly sought to emigrate from Germany, but, according to biographer Kathleen Housley, psychiatrists and neurologists had more difficulty finding positions elsewhere, compared to scientists in other disciplines, such as physics or chemistry.
 Eventually, with the support of letters from colleagues including Bonhoeffer certifying him as a medical expert, Kramer immigrated to the Netherlands.
-Through the rest of his life, Kramer continued to work on child psychology in the Netherlands.
+For the rest of his life, Kramer researched child psychology in the Netherlands.

-Kramer moved to Bilthoven, the Netherlands.
-He died in Bilthoven, the Netherlands, on 29 June 1967 at the age of eighty-nine.
+Kramer died in Bilthoven, the Netherlands, on 29 June 1967 at the age of eighty-nine.

 Sources